 CASE Program Details

-- Attend a Brief Assessment
+• Attend a Brief Assessment

-- Participate in four weekly group sessions
+• Participate in three weekly group sessions

-- Complete written assignments
+• Complete written assignments

 CASE is available to

-- Students living in the UCSB and affiliated residence halls who are referred for alcohol and drug policy violations
+• Students living in the UCSB and affiliated residence halls who are referred for alcohol and drug policy violations

-- UCSB students who are referred through other campus departments and campus partners
+• UCSB students who are referred through other campus departments and campus partners

-- UCSB students who choose to enroll in the CASE program
+• UCSB students who choose to enroll in the CASE program

 To sign up for CASE

-Attend an Brief Assessment.
+Attend a Brief Assessment.

-Days: Monday, Tuesday, Thursday & Friday
+Days: Tuesday, Thursday & Friday

 Time: 9:00am-9:45am